 Minimum Age: 18 years of age, completed freshman year of college or equivalent experience

-Terms of Employment: Assistant Counselors are hired for 10 weeks, unless contracted otherwise
+Terms of Employment: Assistant Counselors are hired for 10 weeks (May 27th to August 12th), unless contracted otherwise

-Time Off: Approximately one night off per week, plus two days between sessions
+Time Off: Approximately one night off per week, plus three days between sessions

 Number Hired: 4-6 males, 4-6 females, depending on enrollment